 However, equipment exists to address all these issues, this is not a technology issue.
-Desalination plant, filtration equipment, pumps, bottling equipment and generators can be combined with standard sized ISO containers to create self contained solutions
+The desalination plant, filtration equipment, pumps, bottling equipment and generators can be combined with standard-sized ISO containers to create self-contained solutions

 Rather than transporting water, transport the means to create it, collapsing the supply chain.

 A modular system comprising fuel storage, pumping, filtration, desalination, pouching/bottling and storage equipment could be carried by a wide variety of ships or aircraft and rapidly deployed.
 SIMSS might carry a range of trailer and containerised systems.

 A number of suppliers produce containerised integrated desalination/filtration plant, ContenO of Belgium offer a range of 20 or 40 foot ISO units that incorporate power generation, compressed air production, water treatment, UV treatment, bottle production, filling and labelling.

 A single self-contained 20 foot ISO container ‘mini factory’ can produce 36,000 litres per day and the 40 foot version, 120,000 litres.
 The 20ft version is easier to handle and transport so would probably be the optimal solution and has been approved by the US DoD but the 40 foot version is attractive because of its high output volume.

 The US technology provider Aqua Technology also provide a range of solutions for portable water generation and packaging but rather than bottling, use a bagging system.

 Worldwater and Solar Technologies in the USA make a number of transportable systems that utilise solar energy instead of diesel generators, in areas with sufficient sunlight this can reduce the logistics footprint considerably and even export excess power to run anything that might be considered useful and electrical!